 The Anquan Boldin Foundation announced four scholarships of $10,000 awarded to high school graduates of both Palm Beach County and San Francisco Bay Area.
 The 2014 Recipients, included Edgar Mendoza of Pahokee High School (Palm Beach State), Daron Ingram of Glades Central High School (University of Florida), Ricardo Canelo, John I. Leonard High School (Florida State University), Celene Bolanos, Aragon High School (University of California, Berkeley).
 Each of the students demonstrated the financial need, has academic excellence, and is a leader in the community.

-Since its inception, the Foundation has awarded eleven four-year scholarships through the “Q81” Foundation Scholarship Fund.
+Since its inception, the Foundation has awarded eight four-year scholarships through the “Q81” Foundation Scholarship Fund.

 Boldin has also been involved with Oxfam America since 2010, accompanying two overseas trips to Ethiopia and Senegal and later used his testimony at the White House to lobby Senegalese rights.
 He began by assisting in their efforts to minimize the devastation cause by the drought and hunger crisis in Ethiopia.
 Initially, he provided over $10,000 in funding to assist the farming and livestock needs of the villagers while dedicating countless hours towards visits to the Ethiopia communities as well as participating in public service announcements.
 During a second trip to Africa, Boldin addressed political concerns in Senegal involving creating more transparency in the gold mining industry, later testifying as an Oxfam Ambassador before the House Committee on Foreign Affairs, Subcommittee on Africa, Global Health and Human Rights on the issue.